-In my own research, I examined two specific aspects of emotion regulation.
-First, I asked the question of how two different emotion regulation strategies may influence brain activity to social versus nonsocial and positive versus negative emotional scenes.
-And second, I examined how the human brain responds to natural dynamic emotional facial expressions when participants were either asked to imitate the seen emotions, or suppress any emotional facial display during emotion observation.
+In his research, Dr Vrticka examined two specific aspects of emotion regulation.
+First, he asked the question of how two different emotion regulation strategies may influence brain activity to social versus nonsocial and positive versus negative emotional scenes.
+And second, he examined how the human brain responds to natural dynamic emotional facial expressions when participants were either asked to imitate the seen emotions, or suppress any emotional facial display during emotion observation.
 Please refer to the next two paragraphs for more details.

 Re-Appraisal vs Suppression of Social vs Nonsocial & Positive vs Negative Emotions